WHAT TO LOOK FOR IN A BUSINESS COACH

 Reach Your Goals Faster With A Coach Who Sees Your Special Purpose

 It’s widely known that having the right business coach will catapult your success beyond your wildest dreams.
 It shaves years off of the process.
 But, without any real credentials, anyone can set up shop and call themselves a coach.
 Take a few extra steps to play detective and find out more about the coach you’re interested in.
-As a Business Strategy Coach myself, I understand how difficult it is to find the right mix of spiritual, emotional, and business savvy.
+As a Fast Results Strategist and Coach myself, I understand how difficult it is to find the right mix of spiritual, emotional, and business savvy.
 However, I support my clients with the right balance of push and support to keep them hitting goal after goal.
 I’m always in their corner, cheering them to success.

-If you’re ready to reach your potential with a business you love, schedule a free Purpose Call with me now.
+If you’re ready to reach your potential with a business you love, schedule a free Strategy Call with me now.
 I’ll happily uncover your special talent and help you create the high-ticket offer you need for more money, more time, and more passion in your life.

 P.S: I did a FB live on how long it took me; you can watch it here.